Road trip to Ottawa, Kingston and Prince Edward County

 Stop 3: Prince Edward County

-Approximate distance and driving time from Kingston to Prince Edward County: 60 miles (95 kilometres), 1 hour
+Approximate travel from Kingston to Prince Edward County: 60 miles (95 kilometres), 1 hour

-Located in the northeast end of Lake Ontario, Prince Edward County or “The County” as it’s known by locals, has a long and rich farming tradition.
+Located at the northeast end of Lake Ontario, Prince Edward County or “The County” as locals call it, has a long and rich farming tradition.
 With the introduction of grape growing in the region, the last few decades have seen The County grow into one of Ontario’s most popular destinations for wine, food, the arts and lakefront views.

 Things to do

-Prince Edward County is home to over 35 wineries that offer everything from wine tasting and tours to fine dining, culinary classes and more.
-Find a complete list of wineries and experiences on the Prince Edward County website.
+Prince Edward County is home to dozens of wineries that offer everything from wine tasting and tours to fine dining, culinary classes and more.

 Don’t miss the sparkling wines at Hinterland Wine Company, Chardonnays at Closson Chase and Baco Noirs at Waupoos Estates, Prince Edward County’s original winery.